bairdj/flight-status-bot/README.md

 You should also obtain your own Telegram chat ID to restrict the bot to your own chat.
 Bots are otherwise publicly accessible and could allow others to use your API key and incur costs.

+Optionally, the bot can use the [LocationIQ](https://locationiq.com/) API to reverse geocode the current location to a labelled region.
+This also works with naming the ocean that the flight is currently over, if applicable.

 ## Running